Buenos Aires Hockey Association

-The Buenos Aires Hockey Association ("Asociación de Hockey de Buenos Aires" - AHBA) is the Argentine amateur governing body that regulates the practice of field hockey over the Buenos Aires autonomous city and its urban sprawl, Greater Buenos Aires.
-The AHBA is not affiliated to national body Argentine Hockey Confederation, organizing its championships in an autonomous way since 1908.
+The Buenos Aires Field Hockey Amateur Association (Asociación Amateur de Hockey sobre Césped de Buenos Aires, abbreviated AAHBA) is the Argentine amateur sports governing body that regulates the practice of field hockey over the Buenos Aires Province including the autonomous city of Buenos Aires.

+The AAHBA organises its championships since 1908.
+The body is affiliated to Argentine Hockey Confederation (CAH) as a founding member of the confederation in 1983.

-The most important tournaments organized by the AHBA are the Women's and Men's Torneo Metropolitano.
+The most important tournaments organized by the AAHBA are the Women's and Men's Torneo Metropolitano.

-Affiliated club
+Affiliated clubs

-Nowadays the AHBA has registered more than 100 clubs from the city of Buenos Aires and Greater Buenos Aires.
+Nowadays the AAHBA has registered more than 100 clubs from the Buenos Aires Province and the city of Buenos Aires.
 Below are some of the most notable members of the body: